vpayno/exercism-workspace/go/election-day/electionday-doc.md

 func VoteCount(counter *int) int
 ```

-VoteCount extracts the number of votes from a counter\.
+VoteCount extracts the number of votes from a counter.

 <details><summary>Example</summary>
 <p>